 - Make your content easy to share.
 Add social buttons on your site and blog to allow people to quickly and easily share or rate your content directly from your website.
+You can also use social snippets to ensure your pages display an attractive preview when shared on social media.
+Learn how in this guide.
 This helps to build buzz and attention around your site.

-- Optimise your Google+ Local listing as this is critical for getting you to perform well in local search results.
+- Optimise your Google My Business listing as this is critical for getting you to perform well in local search results.
 Check out our beginner’s guide to local SEO to learn how to properly implement local SEO and guide customers to your door step.